 Following up on yesterday’s topic of prioritization vs. procrastination, today I want to say a few words about motivation with respect to memorizing foreign language vocabulary.

-But there is more to say about motivation, so let’s get started.
+But there is more to say about motivation if you want to move from the beginner stages to being a memory master like Sunil Khatri, so let’s get started.

 Why Motivation = Energy

 One very interesting motivational exercise is to think about the energy you feel with respect to your goals.